lagom/lagom/docs/manual/guide/devmode/DevEnvironment.md

 `cas_native` is the [Cassandra](http://cassandra.apache.org/) server.
 As you will learn in the [[documentation for writing persistent and clustered services|PersistentEntity]], Cassandra is the default database in Lagom, and it's an integral part of the development environment.

-Both the Service Locator and Cassandra are covered in more detail in the sections that follow.
+The Service Locator, Cassandra, and Kafka are covered in more detail in the sections that follow.